GENIVI/rvi_sota_server/docs/wiki/Use-Cases.md

     - [VIN-SEARCH](#VIN-SEARCH) Search for VINs
     - [VIN-SET-DATA-PLAN](#VIN-SET-DATA-PLAN) Associate Data Plan with VIN
     - [VIN-GET-UPDATE-HISTORY](#VIN-GET-UPDATE-HISTORY) Get installation history for VIN
+    - [PACKAGE-ADD-SOTASERVER](#PACKAGE-ADD-SOTASERVER) Register a new Package with SOTA Server
-    - [PACKAGE-ADD](#PACKAGE-ADD) Register a new Package with SOTA Server and External Resolver
+    - [PACKAGE-ADD-RESOLVER](#PACKAGE-ADD-RESOLVER) Register a new Package with External Resolver
     - [PACKAGE-SEARCH](#PACKAGE-SEARCH) Search for a Package
     - [PLAN-ADD](#PLAN-ADD) Register a new Data Plan
     - [PLAN-ADD-BILLING-CYCLE](#PLAN-ADD-BILLING-CYCLE) Associate a Billing Cycle with a Data Plan